 - a.
 Upon notification from a member and/or provider of a need to continue services, the MCOP shall allow a member transitioning from another MCOP to continue to receive services from network and out-of-network providers when the member could suffer detriment to their health or be at risk for hospitalization or institutionalization in the absence of continued services.
 Upon notification from ODM that an individual will be switching to a different MCOP or managed care plan (MCP), the disenrolling MCOP shall provide specific information related to the disenrolling member to the enrolling plan as specified by ODM.
 The MCOP may prior authorize these services or assist the member to access services through a network provider when any of the following occur: - i.
 The member's condition stabilizes and the MCOP can ensure no interruption to services; - ii.
 The member chooses to change to a network provider; - iii.
 The member's needs change to warrant a change in service; or - iv.
 Quality concerns are identified with the provider. - b.
 The enrolling MCOP shall honor the disenrolling MCOP's prior authorization for all new members until the enrolling MCOP is able to conduct a medical necessity review.
-The MCOP shall honor prior authorizations and continue services with network and out-of-network providers as specified by ODM. - 37.
-Payment to Nursing Facility or HCBS Waiver Providers.
-The MCOP shall ensure accurate claims payment to nursing facility (NF) and home and community-based services (HCBS) waiver providers by appropriately modifying payment pursuant to 5160-3-39.1 when a member has patient liability obligations, lump sum amounts and/or restricted Medicaid coverage periods (RMCP).
-Patient liability shall be applied as an offset against the amount Medicaid would otherwise reimburse for the claim.
-If the patient liability exceeds the amount Medicaid would reimburse, the claim shall be processed with a payment of zero dollars.
-The MCOP is prohibited from paying for NF services and LTSS during an RMCP.
-The MCOP shall utilize HIPAA compliant enrollment files for patient liability obligations and RMCPs. - 38.
+The MCOP shall honor prior authorizations and continue services with network and out-of-network providers as specified by ODM. - 36.
 Patient Liability and Cost of Care Reconciliation.
-Pursuant to Appendix B-5.c.i of the approved 1915(c) MyCare Ohio waiver, following a four-month claims run-out period, the MCOP shall provide monthly reconciliation reports, as designated by ODM, to each AAA documenting any month for which the waiver member's actual cost of HCBS waiver services is less than the member's patient liability amount for the same period.
+Pursuant to the approved 1915(c) MyCare Ohio waiver, following a four-month claims run-out period, the MCOP shall provide monthly reconciliation reports, as designated by ODM, to each AAA documenting any month for which the waiver member's actual cost of HCBS waiver services is less than the member's patient liability amount for the same period.
 For all members except those using the Assisted Living Service, the report shall specify the actual payment amount of HCBS waiver services delivered and the patient liability amount for the applicable month.
 The report shall be submitted to the AAA no later than the 15th of the month.
-If no members meet the reporting criteria, the MCOP shall enter 'N/A' in the first row of all columns and submit as instructed. - 39.
+If no members meet the reporting criteria, the MCOP shall enter 'N/A' in the first row of all columns and submit as instructed. - 37.
 Waiver Enrollment.
 For new enrollment on the MyCare waiver, the MCOP or its designee shall submit a level of care assessment request to the local Area Agency on Aging (AAA).
 Waiver eligibility approval and denial notices with hearing rights will be generated from the eligibility system designated by ODM.
-The MCOP shall authorize waiver services in accordance with OAC 5160-58-01.1 and 5160-26-03.1.

-40. Health Information System Requirements.
+The MCOP shall authorize waiver services in accordance with OAC 5160-58-01.1 and 5160-26-03.1. - 38.
+Health Information System Requirements.
 The ability to develop and maintain information management systems capacity is crucial to successful plan performance.
 The MCOP shall demonstrate its ongoing capacity in this area by meeting several related specifications.